Sign-up for 10% OFF your first order 🔐

 What does UPF mean?

 Essentially, UPF is to fabrics what SPF is to lotions/liquids/creams.
-It's a measure of how effectively the cream or fabric protects your skin from UV.
+It's a measure of how effectively the fabric protects your skin from UV.
 In the case of UPF, the measurement quantifies how effectively a piece of clothing shields your skin from the sun's rays, depending on factors such as the fabric’s content, weight, colour, and construction.

 There's an ever so subtle difference between SPF and UPF.
 SPF measures how effective a sunscreen is at blocking UVB rays only.
 For sunscreens, there is a separate measure for UVA.
 UPF measures how effective a fabric is at blocking both UVA and UVB - so in that respect, it's more holistic.